Prodject/ChatApp-PHP-MySQL/README.md

 # Chat App PHP MySQL JavaScript
-Chat application using PHP, MySQL and JavaScript, made by long polling.<br>
+Chat application with long polling using PHP, MySQL and JavaScript.<br>
 Includes: file uploads, channels, authentication, security issues that were taken into consideration, RESTful API, OOP, use of ES7.<br><br>
 <b>functions.php</b><br>
 Important design pattern that was implemented here is the Dependency Injection, which means the classes aren't dependent on each other.<br>